 Nancy would have so enjoyed more of that as any person would getting focused attention and loving appreciation.
 Now, of course, I did do this, but I could have done it more often.
 That would be so nice, yet the ultimate benefit is how I feel by making that choice, taking that time, offering that affection and quality focus, and the more often I do this, the better I feel, and the grander my love grows.

 To think how many times I cheated myself by being focused on less significant moments, and often mundane wastes of time and energy.
 Being in a hurry to do something not really important.
 Again, I don't feel bad about any of the moments I missed, I'm only acknowledging that they could have been better, but it was what it was, and I was what and who I was then.

 I am more now.
 More appreciative.
 More loving.
 More of who I really am.
 More in alignment with the Source within me.
 I spend far more time in the present.
 I am also less now.
-I am less focused on things I have to do.
+I am less focused on the things I feel that I have to do.
 I am less focused on time.
 I spend less time seeing faults.
 I spend almost no time worrying about anything.

 Step One: Notice Significant Moments.
 Step Two: Be Present With Them.

 Spread Some Joy Today--by giving people your undivided attention.
 Even a few moments makes all the difference.